Green Light District

 About El Puente's Green Light District

-El Puente Green Light District (GLD) is a strategic ten-year initiative to sustain, grow, green, and celebrate Williamsburg’s Southside community.
-At a time when communities across New York City are facing rapid changes that threaten to destabilize our neighborhoods, the Green Light District seeks to flip the disempowerment of gentrification and put the power of transformation in the hands of its residents and stakeholders.
-The Green Light District seeks to build equity and sustainability through connecting residents to each other, socially and culturally; sharing knowledge and resources across the neighborhood through partnerships, coalitions, and alliances; improving access to public resources, and building leadership in the community to carry our collective goals forward.
+The El Puente Green Light District (GLD) is a strategic community sustainability initiative to preserve, grow, green, and celebrate Williamsburg’s Southside community.
+At a time when communities across New York City are facing rapid changes, the Green Light District seeks to flip the disempowerment of gentrification and put the power of transformation in the hands of its residents and stakeholders.
+The GLD seeks to build equity and sustainability by connecting residents to each other, socially and culturally; sharing knowledge, providing access to public resources and building capacity by developing partnerships, coalitions, and alliances to support community lead projects.
+The GLD’s five areas of focus are: Affordable Living, Arts & Culture, Education, Green Spaces & Environmental Justice, and Health & Wellness.
+The GLD has initiated and/or supported innovative community equity campaigns to include the establishment of MS 50/ El Puente Community School; “Nuestro Aire/ Our Air” ( a citizen science project monitoring the toxic air quality in Los Sures); the opening of several community gardens, a Cultural Blueprint for Community Planning and CADRE (Community Artists Development and resource Exchange.

 Arts and Culture